JKRuigu/machine_learning/README.md

 ## Support
 - **Buy Me a cup of coffee** [link](https://buymeacoff.ee/UOoP6At7H)

-- Give this page a star ):
+- Star this page ):
 - Help us to improve this page.